tomvanbraeckel/yamcs.github.com/docs/studio/Understanding_the_User_Interface.md

 Again you can modify the views in this perspective to your heart's content, but as a general precaution we would advise that you distinguish between 'Running Displays' (OPI Runtime), and 'Editing Displays' (OPI Editor).
 In future versions of Yamcs Studio we may make this distinction more apparent, or even go as far as to offer two different products.

 Notice, as you go back to the OPI Runtime perspective, that your earlier view arrangement is nicely restored.

+If at any time you want to reset your perspective to the defaults, select **Window > Reset Perspective...**.